bas-amop/PolarRoute-server/README.md

 ## Setup/installation

+PolarRouteServer can be installed from GitHub using `pip`.

+1. Inside a virtual environment (e.g. venv, conda, etc.) run `pip install git+https://github.com/antarctica/PolarRoute-server`

 ### For development

 Depends on:
-+ python 3.11
++ python ~3.11
 + [docker](https://docs.docker.com/get-docker/) for running rabbitmq (in development)
 + [Make](https://www.gnu.org/software/make/)

 1. Clone this repository and create and activate a python virtual environment of your choice.
-1. Inside a virtual environment or machine: `pip install -r requirements.txt`
+1. Inside a virtual environment or machine: `pip install -e .[dev]`
 1. Before first use, create the database by running `make migrate`
 1. To start all of the services needed for the dev deployment run: `make serve-dev` (which sets the `DJANGO_SETTINGS_MODULE` environment variable and spins up celery, rabbitmq in a docker container, and the Django development server)

 For development, also install and use the development tools:
-1. `pip install -r requirements.dev.txt`
 1. `pre-commit install`

 ### Configuration